sparqlunicorn/sparqlunicornGoesGIS/README.md

 This short documentation should help users and developers to get a better understanding about the internals of the `SPARQLing Unicorn QGIS Plugin`.

+Please also consult the [Wiki](https://github.com/sparqlunicorn/sparqlunicornGoesGIS/wiki) of this project for further information.

 ## Querying geospatial data

 The  `SPARQLing Unicorn QGIS Plugin` returns QGIS layers from specifically formatted SPARQL queries.
 In this section the kinds of queries which are supported are presented.